Are you considering Dermal Fillers?

 A dermal filler can work to soften jowls, improve skin texture and hydration and even treat wrinkles.
 Dr MJ is an expert when it comes to dermal fillers and aims to provide a holistic approach that enhances facial features for a glowing, voluminous look.
 The most commonly used dermal filler gels are made from Hyaluronic acid which is a complex sugar that naturally occurs in the human body.
 Unlike other injectables that use neurotoxins to freeze muscles in order to reduce wrinkles, dermal fillers actually fill the wrinkles.
 These more modern fillers have the ability to store moisture, giving skin a plump and hydrated look.

 Dermal fillers are often viewed as a wrinkle filling technique, but they can be used for far more than simply smoothing out wrinkles.
 There are a number of other common issues that dermal fillers can help to address including:

 Smoothing out lines around the nose and mouth

 Enhancing and restoring volume to sunken temples or cheeks

 Once you receive a dermal filler, you will be able to notice the effects immediately with improvements over the next 1 – 2 weeks as the gel begins to integrate with other skin structures.
 One of the reasons that hyaluronic acid-based dermal fillers are increasingly popular is their ability to add volume and decrease wrinkles after just one session.
 The results typically last from 6 – 18 months depending on the location of the injection.

 What is the dermal filler process?

-Camouflage mineral make up can be used during first few days if redness or bruising needs to be covered.
+Camouflage mineral make-up can be used during the first few days if redness or bruising needs to be covered.
 You should wait at least 2-4 weeks before having any other aesthetic or anti-ageing procedures.